TeamLe-Shop/zordzman-plus-plus/README.md

 Linux
 =====

-http://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php is a nice little tutorial on how to set up SDL on linux.
+[LazyFoo](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php) has a nice little tutorial on how to set up SDL on linux.

 For Linux, you have to download the source code, then do the whole ```./configure ; make all ; make install``` stuff we all love.
 Also do the same with SDL_image, though I'm not sure.
 We'll try our best to make collaborating on Zordzman with any OS a good experience!